pratikhalurkar/Hadoop-and-Hive-exercise-on-Cloudera-environment/Readme.md

-# Big data - Hadoop and Hive exercise on Cloudera environment
+# Big data - Hadoop and Hive exercises on Cloudera environment

 # Exercise 1